PatrickJS/PatrickJS-starter/README.md

 angular2-webpack-starter/
  ├──src/                                   * our source files that will be compiled to javascript │   │
- │   ├──app-simple/                               * WebApp folder
+ │   ├──app-simple/                        * WebApp: folder
  │   │   ├──app.ts                         * App.ts: a simple version of our App component components
  │   │   └──bootstrap.ts                   * entry file for app
  │   │
- │   ├──app/                               * WebApp folder
+ │   ├──app/                               * WebApp: folder
  │   │   ├──bootstrap.ts                   * entry file for app
  │   │   │
  │   │   ├──components/                    * where most of components live